PieFlavr/CPE471-Project-3/README.md

 ## Project Goals

-1) [] Design/Implement an Artificial Potential Controller to allow a mobile robotto follow/track a virtual moving target.
+1) [X] Design/Implement an Artificial Potential Controller to allow a mobile robot to follow/track a virtual moving target.
-2) [] Write Matlab, Python, or C/Cpp code to implement your designed potential controller
+2) [X] Write Matlab, Python, or C/Cpp code to implement your designed potential controller
 3) [] Write a report of the project to cover the following items:
-    * [] (50 points total) Noise free environment (robot is assumed to localize itself accurately without noise, and be able to sense target position accurately).
+    * [X] (50 points total) Noise free environment (robot is assumed to localize itself accurately without noise, and be able to sense target position accurately).
-        * [] **(25 points) Plan the target to move in a linear/line trajectory and plot the tracking results:**
+        * [X] **(25 points) Plan the target to move in a linear/line trajectory and plot the tracking results:**
-        1. [] trajectories of the target and robot
+        1. [X] trajectories of the target and robot
-        2. [] tracking error between the target and robot
+        2. [X] tracking error between the target and robot
-        3. [] robot’s heading
+        3. [X] robot’s heading
-        4. [] robot’s velocity
+        4. [X] robot’s velocity
-        * [] **(25 points) Plan the target to move in the sine wave trajectory and plot the tracking results:**
+        * [X] **(25 points) Plan the target to move in the sine wave trajectory and plot the tracking results:**
-        1. [] trajectories of the target and robot
+        1. [X] trajectories of the target and robot
-        2. [] tracking error between the target and robot
+        2. [X] tracking error between the target and robot
-        3. [] robot’s heading
+        3. [X] robot’s heading
-        4. [] robot’s velocity
+        4. [X] robot’s velocity
-    * [] (50 points total) Noisy environment (robot is assumed to be able to sense the target, but with noise ).
+    * [X] (50 points total) Noisy environment (robot is assumed to be able to sense the target, but with noise ).
 You can use Gaussian noise model (randn function), a similar noise function in the project 1.
-        * [] **(25 points) Plan the target to move in a linear/line trajectory and plot the tracking results:**
+        * [X] **(25 points) Plan the target to move in a linear/line trajectory and plot the tracking results:**
-        1. [] trajectories of the target and robot
+        1. [X] trajectories of the target and robot
-        2. [] tracking error between the target and robot
+        2. [X] tracking error between the target and robot
-        3. [] robot’s heading
+        3. [X] robot’s heading
-        4. [] robot’s velocity
+        4. [X] robot’s velocity
-        * [] **(25 points) Plan the target to move in the sine wave trajectory and plot the tracking results:**
+        * [X] **(25 points) Plan the target to move in the sine wave trajectory and plot the tracking results:**
-        1. [] trajectories of the target and robot
+        1. [X] trajectories of the target and robot
-        2. [] tracking error between the target and robot
+        2. [X] tracking error between the target and robot
-        3. [] robot’s heading
+        3. [X] robot’s heading
-        4. [] robot’s velocity
+        4. [X] robot’s velocity
     * [] Put all source code/software in the Appendix with instruction of running the code.

 ## Feature Goals

-1) [] Generate Animation Display
+1) [X] Generate Animation Display
-2) [] Modularize Trajectory Generation
+2) [X] Modularize Trajectory Generation
+3) [X] Implement Error/Distance, Velocity (robot), and Heading (relative, agent, target)
+4) [X] Implement Plotting of Above Statistics
+5) [X] Implement Proper File Saving of GIFs

 ## Features